Square logo

 Square Review FAQ

-Square is a credible option in the developer tools category for startup teams.
+Square is a credible option in the developer & it category for startup teams.
 The Free to Start deal through SaaSOffers makes it more accessible than the standard pricing would suggest.
 Combine it with the SaaSOffers deal and the math usually works out for early-stage budgets.

 What are the main pros of Square?